aischlena/mlinvitrotox-tutorial/README.md

 Now, you can directly start with the [Usage section](#usage) below and can skip the setup of the tutorial repository.

+If using the provided Renku project with your own data, the data has to uploaded as a zip file first via the interactive menu on the left.
+The generated results have to then be downloaded before closing the session.
+If you start a free Renku account, you can clone the public tutorial project and then use git to save the changes to the code and the data that you generate.

 ### Setup the tutorial repopsitory